AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 >
 >Only one seed list can be selected at a time.

-When the current surface is used in a campaign or journey, the email addresses on the selected seed list are included at the delivery execution time, meaning they will receive a copy of the delivery for assurance purposes.
+When the current configuration is used in a campaign or journey, the email addresses on the selected seed list are included at the delivery execution time, meaning they will receive a copy of the delivery for assurance purposes.

 Learn how to use seed list in a campaign or a journey in [this section](../configuration/seed-lists.md#use-seed-list).